mohammedfahadnyc/Python_APIs-Scripting-WebScraping-Automation-GUI/README.md

 Dozens Of Side Projects In Python

 Demo of side all projects :

+Demo 10 :
+ISS Overhead Notifier And Kanye Quotes :
+Gets International Space Station Location from Open Notify API (http://open-notify.org/Open-Notify-API/ISS-Location-Now/) and gets the user's location's sunset and sunrise time from sunset-sunrise API(https://sunrise-sunset.org/api).
+If its night time and and the ISS Satellite is crossing user's location nearby, it will send an email to the user to look Up!
+Scans for every 60 Seconds Automatically .
+Kanye quotes on the other hand generates randon kanye quotes from Kanye Quote's API and post it to GUI Application For The User.

 Demo 9 : Automated Birthday Wisher (smtplib, datetime and pandas)